Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 Using a filter breakpoint, you can instead just focus on a single thread.
 To create the filter breakpoint, hover over the breakpoint to bring up the breakpoint’s toolbar and click the “Settings…” icon.

 This will bring up the Breakpoint Settings window.
 Now check the box to add “Conditions” and change the type of condition in the first dropdown from “Conditional Expression” to “Filter”.
+(Tip: Using the context menu or shortcut key will open the window with the Conditions box already checked.)

 You’ll notice that there are 5 different ways to filter the breakpoint: MachineName, ProcessId, ProcessName, ThreadId, and ThreadName.